appium/appium/packages/appium/docs/en/quickstart/test-java.md

 title: Write a Test (Java)
 ---

-The Appium team maintains an official [client](https://github.com/appium/java-client) for Java programming language.
+The Appium team maintains an official [client](https://github.com/appium/java-client) for the Java programming language.
 It is built on top of [Selenium](https://github.com/SeleniumHQ/selenium) lib.
 You could also use this client in your Kotlin projects.